Hendra

 What is the weighted average housing cost based on tenure mix in the Hendra SA2?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,821.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,821.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,900/month, and renters paying $2,382/month.

 How affordable is housing in the Hendra SA2 relative to local incomes?